2021 Legislative Agenda

-These bills are our top priorities for the 2021 legislative session.
+These bills are our top priorities for Washington’s 2021 Legislative Session.

-Note: By February 22, most bills must have passed policy and fiscal committees and reached at least the Rules Committee in either the House or Senate to still be “alive” for Washington’s 2021 Legislative Session.
+Note: By April 2, most bills must have passed either the full House or Senate and reached at least the Rules Committee in the opposite chamber – after passing through their policy and fiscal committees – to still be “alive” for Washington’s 2021 Legislative Session.
+Policy bills have until 5:00 pm on April 11 to pass the opposite chamber.
 Bills directly related to the state budget are generally exempt from the committee cut-off dates.
-From February 23 through March 9, the Legislature will suspend most committee meetings while the House and Senate focus on passing bills that made it through the first round of committees.
-You can watch debates on bills here.
+April 25 is the final day of this legislative session.
+You can watch hearings and votes on bills here.

 Many Washington workers, families, and small businesses struggle to pay for food and rent, while the wealthiest individuals and corporations make record profits.
 Tax reform is one tool to add fairness to our regressive tax system, provide funds to help families and small businesses get through these hard times, and jump start a recovery that provides opportunity and healthy communities for all.

 By strengthening our tax system with several of these new progressive sources of revenue, Washington’s policymakers can make the investments critical to recovery from the pandemic and to building healthy communities in which all Washington residents have the opportunity to thrive.